DUMIYH-OFC-KOD/NEXUS-MD-BOT/README.md

 <br>

 ```
-THANK YOU TDD AND CYBER THEHAN YOU SUPPORTERS
+THANK YOU TDD AND CYBER HIRUSHAM YOU SUPPORTERS
 ```
 -----
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>